Possible Bearish Inside Day Candle Pattern Detected for Cognizant Tech-A (NASDAQ:CTSH) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Cognizant Tech-A (NASDAQ:CTSH)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Cognizant Tech-A (NASDAQ:CTSH) based on the price action in the company's shares.
-Today's price range of $52.39 and $53.72 is within yesterday's high and low of the day.
+Yesterday's price range of $52.39 and $53.72 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Cognizant Tech-A may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Cognizant Technology Solutions Corporation provides custom information technology (IT) consulting and technology services, as well as outsourcing services.
 The Company focuses on technology strategy consulting, complex systems development, enterprise software package implementation and maintenance, data warehousing, and business intelligence.